0xCB-dev/0xCB-Helios/README.md

 - `qmk clone`
 - `cd qmk_firmware`
-- `export LTO=Y`
-- To go to bootloader press the reset button.
+- To go to bootloader press the reset button longer than 500ms and release.
-- `make 0xcb/pluto:via:flash`
+- `make 0xcb/helios:default:flash`

 ### Assembly: